openharmony/docs/en/application-dev/reference/apis/js-apis-tagSession.md

 transmit(data: number[]): Promise<number[]>

-Sends data to this tag.
+Transmits data to this tag.
 This API uses a promise to return the result.

 **Required permissions**: ohos.permission.NFC_TAG